Transfer your retirement account into a Transfer IRA

 Consolidate and manage your retirement assets.
 The more accounts you have, the more difficult it is to keep track of your money.
 Consolidating your assets can make it simpler to track balances and monitor your withdrawals.

-Characteristics of an IRA Transfer
+Characteristics of an IRA transfer

-No IRA reporting is required by either the transferring or receiving company.
+- No IRA reporting is required by either the transferring or receiving company.

-An IRA transfer is not a distribution, so tax withholding is not necessary.
+- An IRA transfer is not a distribution, so tax withholding is not necessary.

-An IRA transfer is not a withdrawal.
+- An IRA transfer is not a withdrawal.
 That means the IRS does not impose the usual distribution rules (and taxation), because the money is not used by the holder.

-When rolling over a 401(k) into an IRA it's important to do a full comparison on the differences in the guarantees and protections offered by each respective type of account as well as the differences in liquidity/loans, types of investments, fees, and any potential penalties.
+Prior to rolling over assets from an employer-sponsored retirement plan into an IRA, it's important that customers understand their options and do a full comparison on the differences in the guarantees and protections offered by each respective type of account as well as the differences in liquidity/loans, types of investments, fees, and any potential penalties.